 What is digital document security?

 One of the main objectives of organizations nowadays is protecting digital documents that hold vital information and data.
-A data breach can have a wide range of negative effects that go well beyond the simple loss of important information.
+A data breach can have many negative effects that go beyond the simple loss of important information.
 A data breach may have negative financial effects, reputational harm, and potential legal ramifications.

 Because they include a variety of vital information regarding both personal and organizational data, digital documents are objects that need to be secured.
 Securing digital documents, which also refers to securing information, ensures business continuity, lowers risk, and maximizes return on investment.